 Artful tea also offers several different varieties of matcha, or powdered green tea.
 We carry ceremonial grade matcha, used in traditional Japanese tea ceremonies, culinary grade matcha for use in smoothies, lattes, and more, and even matcha that you can take on the go!

 With about half the caffeine of black tea and a quarter that of coffee, green teas still contain enough caffeine to give you a little boost, whether you start your morning with a cup or drink it throughout the day.
 Green teas are also packed with powerful antioxidants, and can be a healthy alternative to other drinks.
 While research is still inconclusive, green tea may also have additional health benefits, helping to protect against disease and other illnesses.

 If prepared incorrectly, green tea can taste bitter and over-strong, but properly prepared green tea is light and delightful.
 The key to enjoying a cup of green tea is preparation, which consists of a few simple steps.

 To brew a delicious cup of green tea, measure one teaspoon of leaves for every six to eight ounces of water.
 Heat a kettle of fresh, cold water to the point of steaming briskly, but not boiling.
-If you have a kitchen thermometer, you will want the temperature to be between 175–180F.
-Pour the hot water over the tea leaves, allowing them to steep for one minute or two at the most.
-Steeping green tea leaves for too long will nearly always result in a bitter taste.
-And if the water is too hot when it touches the leaves, the tea will have a burnt or scalded taste.
+If you have a kitchen thermometer, you will want the temperature to be between 175–180 degrees Fahrenheit.
+Pour the hot water over the tea leaves, allowing them to steep according to package directions, usually only one or two minutes.
+Steeping green tea leaves for too long, or using water that is too hot, are common mistakes that usually result in a bitter taste.